Hồ Thủy Tiên: History

-In 2016, HuffPost ran a story on the attention the park gained from backpackers and other tourists, which sparked a wider interest in the property.
-Visitors have described Hồ Thủy Tiên has "eerie" and "surreal" due to its abandonment and lack of regular human presence.
-On the other hand, it has also been considered an "off-the-beaten-path" attraction with a unique aesthetic.
-Despite the prohibition on entry, locals at the gate allow tourists in for a fee.
-Reportedly, crocodiles placed in the park while it was open continued to roam there until travelers placed pressure on animal rights organizations, causing the Vietnamese government to relocate them to a nature preserve.
-The park's "desolate, creepy image" has led to several artists using it as a backdrop to their music videos, including the videos for We Must Love by ONF, Bad Memories by Meduza and James Carter, and Warpaint by Niki.
+In 2016, HuffPost ran a story on the attention the park had gained from backpackers and other tourists, which sparked wider interest in the property.
+Visitors described Hồ Thủy Tiên as "eerie" and "surreal".
+Over time, it became an "off-the-beaten-path" attraction with a unique aesthetic.
+Despite the prohibition on entry, locals at the gate allowed tourists in for a fee.
+Reportedly, crocodiles placed in the park while it was open continued to roam the premises until travelers placed pressure on animal rights organizations, causing the Vietnamese government to relocate the reptiles to a nature preserve.
+The park's "desolate, creepy image" led to several artists using it as a backdrop to their music videos, including Warpaint by Niki, We Must Love by ONF, and Bad Memories by Meduza and James Carter.

-In 2020, the provincial government announced plans to redevelop and connect the park, but the debt of Haco Hue provided issues for attracting investors.
-After spending ($844,100) to renovate the park, the Huế city government announced it would be opened to tourists from March 2023 after renovation.
-However, an August 2023 article from Vietnamese state media describing it as abandoned, though disclosing information on how to visit the dilapidated and non-functioning park, said that the project had not yet been implemented due to "problems related to procedures for land allocation and auction of properties left by the old investor".
-By 2025, the property had reverted back to the municipial government, who sold off assets to pay accumulated debts and directed the Thuan Hoa District Green Park Center to renovate the park, opening it as a community park that year.
-The restoration included debris removal and the paving and repaving of paths, including a new one around the namesake lake.
+In 2020, the provincial government announced plans to redevelop the park, but Haco Hue's outstanding debt made it difficult to attract investors.
+After spending ($844,100) to renovate it, the Huế city government announced the park would reopen in March 2023.
+However, an August 2023 article from Vietnamese state media describing it as abandoned while disclosing information on how to visit the location said that the project had not yet been implemented due to "problems related to procedures for land allocation and auction of properties left by the old investor".
+By 2025, the property had reverted to the municipal government, who sold off assets to pay accumulated debts and directed the Thuan Hoa District Green Park Center to renovate the location and turn it into a community park, which opened later that year.
+The restoration included debris removal, paving of existing paths, and the creation of new ones, including one around the namesake lake.
 Certain aspects, like the graffiti on a dragon statue in the middle of the lake, were preserved.